As a culture, we tend to worry about our girls a lot more than our boys. While many of the women I know have stories, so do the men.

 So, yes, protect the girls, but please! please! protect the boys.

 The stats are 1 in 5 girls and 1 in 12 boys will be sexually abused.
-I understand why that makes us focus on the girls…but, at least in my case, the effects were much more severe for the boys.
+I understand why that makes us focus on the girls…but, at least in my family, the effects were much more severe for the boys.

 These parents all assumed their kids were safe, and then watched their troubled lives unfold.
 Here’s a study on the links between childhood sexual abuse and later criminal offenses.